Main Post Office Palace, Belgrade: History

 Since the completion of the building, the part of the palace facing Takovska Street designed for the work of the Main Post Office has not changed its basic purpose, successively housing headquarters of the national postal services of Yugoslavia, and now Serbia.
 On the other hand, the part of the palace facing Bulevar kralja Aleksandra saw various tenants.
-The Post Office Savings Bank was located in that part of the building from 1946 to 1981, then it was used to partly house the National Bank of Yugoslavia until its relocation to the new headquarters on Slavija Square in 2003.
-From 2003 to 2013 the Ministry of Economy was located there while since 2013 it is used as the seat of the Constitutional Court.
+The Postal Savings Bank of Yugoslavia was located in that part of the building from 1946 to 1981, then it was used by the National Bank of Serbia within the System of National Banks, followed by the National Bank of Yugoslavia from 2003 to 2006.
+From 2003 to 2013 the Ministry of Economy was also located there.
+Since 2013 it has been the seat of the Constitutional Court.

 The Main Post Office Palace was declared a cultural monument in 2013.